-2. Remission and Postponement of Rates on Māori Freehold Land Policy a.
-Do you have any feedback on the draft Remission and Postponement of Rates on Māori Freehold Land Policy
+- 1. Do you have any feedback on the draft Remission of Rates Policy? - 2.
+Do you have any feedback on the draft Remission and Postponement of Rates on Māori Freehold Land Policy - 3.
+Should we use capital value or land value to set general rates?